What is hydrogen?

 5. Increase the cooperation between the participants by sharing experiences and coordinate activities

-Herøya in Vestfold and Telemark is one of the largest industry areas in Norway, and has established a local hydrogen network.
+Herøya in Vestfold and Telemark is one of Norway's largest industry areas, and it has established a local hydrogen network.

-Troms og Finnmark County has adopted a hydrogen strategy and intend to utilize the natural advantages for the production of hydrogen, both from natural gas and wind power.
-The EU-project Haeoulus proposes a new-generation electrolyser integrated within a state-of-the-art wind farm in a remote area with access to a weak power grid, located at Raggovidda in Finnmark.
+Troms og Finnmark County has adopted a hydrogen strategy and intend to utilise their natural advantages in the production of hydrogen, both from natural gas and wind power.
+The EU project Haeoulus proposes a new-generation electrolyser integrated within a state-of-the-art wind farm in a remote area with access to a weak power grid, located at Raggovidda in Finnmark.

 NHF Team Norway participating at the 24h Hydrogen Rally in Denmark, 2021.From the left: Are Opstad Sæbø, Jan Erik Ødegård, Toyota Mirai, Helge Holen and Ingebjørg Telnes Wilhelmsen.